vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 Press this <a href="https://studio.code.org/projects/applab/lRDbJP_aMc_8eQXMMqe3UkFvSjWGQMvXnGVgDJq_EHU"> link </a> to play my quiz!

 ## Design
-First I decided on the content of my quiz: Are you smarter than a 5th grader?
-This theme is inspired by the popular game "Are you smarter than a 5th grader?"
+First I decided on the content of my quiz: this theme is inspired by the popular game "Are you smarter than a 5th grader?"
 It consists of simple questions testing the range of your knowledge.

 The next thing I decided to do was design the GUI/looks of my game.
 I decided on 5 questions, each question would have 4 answers and each answer would have an image to go along with it.
 This was my initial draft of the game looks.